webarch-coop/ansible-role-nginx/README.md

 By default this role installs `nginx-extras`, templates [nginx.conf](templates/nginx.conf.j2) which enables TLSv1.2 and TLSv1.3, generates a Diffie-Hellman parameters file, removes the `/etc/nginx/sites-enabled/default` symlink and creates and symlinks a [default.conf](templates/default.conf.j2) and a [localhost.conf](templates/localhost.conf.j2).

-The setting the sites that are enabled can be done using the `nginx_sites_enabled` and `nginx_sites_disabled` lists, after sites are enabled `service nginx configtest` is run and if the configtest test fails the site is disabled and this role stops.
+The configuration of `sites-enabled` can be done using the `nginx_sites_enabled` and `nginx_sites_disabled` lists, after sites are enabled `service nginx configtest` is run and if the configtest test fails the site is disabled and this role stops.

 ## Usage